 When buying prebagged produce — like a 10-pound bag of potatoes, onions or apples — always weigh the bags before selecting the one you want to purchase.
 The weight marked on the bag is the minimum required by law, and some bags will likely weigh in higher, even though they cost the same.

 Pour a package of dark-colored Kool-Aid, like grape or strawberry, in the tank of your toilet and don’t flush it for an hour.
 Then, check your toilet bowl.
 If the water changes color, you know you have a slow leak that’s wasting water — and money.
 Fortunately, you can usually fix these leaks easily and cheaply.

 When you run into the grocery store to “pick up a few items,” carry them in your arms instead of using a cart or shopping basket.
 By forcing yourself to hold your purchases, you’ll be less likely to buy things you didn’t intend to buy and don’t truly need.

-8. Ask for Free Upgrades — But Don’t Book Them
+16. Ask For Free Upgrades — Don’t Book Them in Advance

 Use this trick to upgrade your vacation for free: Reserve a standard rental car or hotel room and then politely ask for a free upgrade when you arrive.
 If one is available, it’s usually a pretty easy score.

 17. Get a Closer, Cheaper Shave